 I am a hiker, scrambler, rider and sometime cyclist, currently based in the north of England, with a love of wild places and good chat.
 The main aim of Rucksack Rose is to create a welcoming and inclusive blog for other outdoor users.
 I am constantly learning about the countryside, walking and camping, so I am happy to listen to constructive advice and to research things I don’t know about.
 I have been doing day hikes, long distance trails, riding and cycling in both England and Scotland since 1998.

 I enjoy walking long distance trails and the independence of being self supporting and organising my own schedules.
-I always use cognitive training techniques to appraise my own performance and decisions.
-One example of this is, because I had a fear of wild camping, I devised a plan to transition gradually from B&Bs to wild camping which you can read about in the Camps section.
-I aim to always walk and camp responsibly, and to leave no trace.
+I use cognitive training techniques to set targets and to appraise my own performance and decisions.
+I always aim to walk and camp responsibly, and to leave no trace.

 You can also find me at: